AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

 // Hello;
 ```

-No more `function`, it's shorter and it does the same.
+No more `function`, it’s shorter and it behaves the same way.

 **Remember** that **arrow functions** are anonymous, look at this example: